subzeroid/instagrapi/docs/usage-guide/media.md

 Media notes are separate from Direct inbox Notes.
 Use `media_note_create()` and `media_note_delete()` for the note surface attached to a post or Reel; use the [Notes guide](notes.md) for Direct inbox Notes.

+Use `clip_seen()` for Reels/Clips. `media_seen()` keeps the older story/reel-tray
+seen payload.
+Instagram still decides whether a seen-state event is counted in view analytics.

 Low level methods: